What is Edge?

 Edge provides tangible data to libraries from their assessments and the resources, empowering them to communicate their libraries’ value to their communities.

-Edge helps libraries evaluate and improve digital access and services in four critical areas: workforce development, e-government, education, and health.
+Edge helps libraries evaluate and improve digital inclusion services in four critical areas: economic opportunity, civic engagement, education, and health.

 Why should my library use Edge?

-- To identify ways to improve your public access technology.
+- To identify ways to improve your public access technology and digital literacy services

-- To receive tools to help you engage with your local partners to communicate the value of library technology services to the community and create support.
+- To receive tools that help you communicate the value of your library technology services to the community and create support.

 “It’s gratifying to see Oklahoma’s smallest libraries benefit from Edge.
 The benchmarks were designed to provide guidance and recommendations for all public libraries, regardless of their size or assessment score.
 Tonkawa Public Library scored above average among its peer group…We’re proud of Elda and her staff for embracing Edge and showing how it can make a difference.”